jvanlier/jvanlier.github.io/_projects/2017-wi-fi-sensor-based-location-analytics.md

 - Pivoting the product into a version for workplace utilization and occupancy monitoring, in order to more efficiently allocate teams to areas, and possibly close down an entire section of the building (saving a lot of money on exploitation costs).

 Fun side project:
-- Protyped an indoor navigation app for Android using iBeacons.
+- Prototyped an indoor navigation app for Android using iBeacons.
 Dijkstra-based routing, sensor fusion, proximity-triggered messaging managed by a Python backend.